Accessibility Resources for Faculty

 Adobe Presenter: a brief video on captioning in Adobe Presenter 8.

-For additional questions about captioning in Adobe Presenter or Camtasia contact the IRT Tech Desk (email@example.com).
+For questions about captioning please contact the IRT Tech Desk (email@example.com).

 Where to Learn More About Accessibility